-The Declaration's rhetoric resembles that of other Ottoman- as well as English- and Arab-language appeals issued during the . crusad.
+The Declaration's rhetoric resembles that of other Ottoman- as well as English- and Arab-language appeals issued during the Italo-Turkish war, a conflict which ended in Ottoman defeat in 1912.
+But it refused to join in the pessimism of Muhammad Iqbal's famous April 1911 poem Shikwa ( Complaint to God) or follow the Islamic reformer Rashid Rida in speaking of a new crusade.
+As Feroz Ahmad notes, Tanin's editor feared that official Ottoman support of such Panislamist rhetoric might alienate Britain, with whom grand vizier Said Paşa sought an alliance.
+Ottoman diplomats nonetheless used the spectre of ructions in "le monde musulman" to lobby for British intervention on their side (hinting at unrest among Indian Muslims).

+In calling for the faithful to make donations for Ottoman rearmament as Bairam sacrifice, however, the Declaration was more unusual, if not controversial.
+Almost all other campaigns of late 1911 called for donations to the Red Cross/Red Crescent Society.
+The Ottoman Ulema Association (Cemiyet-i İlmiye, situated in Istanbul) had opposed the idea of Navy League donations as Bairam sacrifice when proposed by the Islamic modernist and Sufi intellectual Filibeli Ahmed Hilmi in 1910.
+The resulting controversy ran into early 1911, culminating in şeyhülislam Musa Kâzım issuing a fetva against the initiative.

-Finding information on the Declaration's six authors is a challenge, rendered easier by the coincidence that 1911 was a census year, giving us a demographic snapshot of the night of Sunday April 2 1911.
-The of the University of Edinburgh were also checked.
+Finding information on the Declaration's six authors is a challenge, rendered easier by the coincidence that 1911 was a census year, giving us a demographic snapshot of the night of Sunday April 2, 1911.
+The records of the University of Edinburgh as well as the city's medical colleges were also checked.
 Even making allowances for alternative transliterations of their names, no trace could be found of Mirza Zamir Bey (of Kabul) or Halil Ali (Istanbul).

 The youngest of the signatories, medical student Hussein Nosrat (Cairo) matriculated at the university in 1909 aged just 16, having previously attended Bromsgrove, a public (i.e. fee-paying) school in Worcestershire.
 He would leave the university in 1912 without a degree.
 The next oldest, twenty-year old engineering student Hassan Mustafa Ibadi had been born in Alexandria, where he attended Ras al Tin Government Secondary School.
 He had also attended school in England.
 Ibadi matriculated at Edinburgh in 1908 and would graduate BSc (Eng) in 1913.
 Although he gave an address in Alexandria to the university authorities, he signed the Declaration as a resident of Heraklion.
 By 1919 he was working as an irrigation engineer for the Egyptian Public Works Department.

 Twenty-four year old medical student Mustafa Mahir was also from Alexandria, where he took his Egyptian Secondary Certificate exams in 1907.
-He may have already known Ibadi, as a "H. M. Ibadi" (Hassan's father?) of "Ministry of the Public Works, Cairo" is listed as his guardian.
+He may have already known Ibadi, as a "H. M. Ibadi" (Hassan's father?) of the "Ministry of the Public Works, Cairo" is listed as his guardian.
 Fellow medical student Abdullatif Sayeed had matriculated at Madras University in 1902, studying Persian and Urdu before switching to medicine.
 He matriculated at Edinburgh in 1907 and graduated in 1915.